Sanborn-Young/MDpng2MDWebp/README.md

 My current process flow is to create markdown files with docling, which creates embedded png files After this file is created, you can run MDpng2MDwebp on the newly created file and it will convert the images

-Savings is highly dependent on the original file and content, but here are two examples:
+Savings is highly dependent on the original file and content, but here are three examples:

 |                       | Original PDF | Docling .md | MDpng2MDwebp | Savings from PDF (%) |